kmkz/BOSS.github.io/index.md

 ---

-### Cybersecurity Consulting
+### Consulting Services
-- **Project Management:** Implementation and oversight of cybersecurity projects.
+- Implementation and management of cybersecurity projects.
-- **Risk Prioritization & Remediation:** Assisting with risk identification and prioritization of remediation actions.
+- Assistance with risk prioritization and remediation follow-up.
-- **Architecture & Technical Component Audits:** Conducting audits, such as Data Architecture review (DAT) using a novel "from the battlefield" approach.
+- Audit and review of architecture and technical components (e.g., Data Architecture Review).
-- **Supply Chain Risk Management:** Mitigating risks related to third-party suppliers and partners.
+- Support on risks related to the **supply chain**.
-- **Training & Awareness:** Providing training for technical teams and decision-makers to raise awareness of security risks.
+- Awareness training and education for technical teams and decision-makers.
-- **Strategic Consulting:** Offering guidance on topics such as cybersecurity policies, **NIS2** implementation, gap analysis, and more.
+- Strategic consulting on cybersecurity topics (e.g., defining cybersecurity policies (PSSI), **NIS2** implementation, gap analysis, etc.).

 ### Offensive Security
-- **Attack Simulations:** Conducting **assume breach** and **adversary simulation** exercises, as well as penetration testing (external, internal, web, physical).
+- Attack simulations ( **assume breach** and **adversary simulation**), penetration testing (external, internal, web, physical, etc.).
-- **Vulnerability Research:** Identifying vulnerabilities in sensitive products and systems.
+- Vulnerability research on sensitive products.
-- **Patch Validation & Security Audits:** Reviewing security controls and validating patches.
+- **Patch validation** and security audits.
-- **Red Teaming Exercises:** Conducting / supporting in **TIBER** oriented and **TLPT** exercises (in compliance with DORA).
+- **Red teaming** exercises (**TIBER**/ **TLPT** for DORA compliance).
-- **Offensive Architecture Reviews:** Reviewing system architectures with an offensive security mindset.
+- **Offensive security-focused** architecture reviews.

 ### Defensive Security
-- **Security Audits & Awareness Training:** Assessing security weaknesses and raising awareness.
+- Audits and cybersecurity awareness training.
-- **Post-Testing Remediation Support:** Helping organizations apply remediation following offensive testing.
+- Support for applying remediation after offensive security tests.
-- **Purple Teaming:** Organizing and facilitating **purple teaming** exercises to enhance collaboration between offensive and defensive teams.
+- Contribution, organization, and management of **purple teaming**.
-- **Proactive Threat Intelligence:** Continuous monitoring and analysis to detect potential threats.
+- Proactive **threat intelligence** (continuous monitoring).
-- **Incident Response Support:** Offering expert guidance and support during a security breach.
+- Incident response support.

 ### Long-Term Projects
-- **Ongoing Threat Intelligence:** Providing continuous support for threat intelligence and monitoring over time.
+- Long-term support for project management or continuous **threat intelligence**.
-- **Tailored Solutions:** Developing custom strategies to meet the unique needs of each client.
+- Tailored approach adapted to the specific needs of clients.

 ---

-## **Why Choose Us?**
+## **Why Choose Us ?**

 - **Proven Expertise:** Cross-disciplinary perspective gained from an atypical and rich career spanning over 15 years in the field of offensive security / defensive operations with internationally recognized  expertise and high-level professional certifications ( **OSCP/OSCE certified** ).
 - **Tailored Solutions:** Client oriented (for real), we adapt our services to fit the unique needs of each client.